Particular/docs.particular.net/transports/sql/native-integration.md

 ---
 title: SQL Transport Native Integration
-summary: Sample code and scripts to facilitate native integration scenario's with SQL Server Transport.
+summary: Sample code and scripts to facilitate native integration scenarios with SQL Server Transport.
-reviewed: 2021-09-07
+reviewed: 2024-08-06
 component: SqlTransport
 related:
 - samples/sqltransport/native-integration
 ---

 This document describes how to consume messages from and send messages to non-NServiceBus endpoints via SQL Server in integration scenarios.